gmavrom33/gmavrom.github.io/publications.md

 ##### 6. Acha, S., **Mavromatidis, G.**, Caritte, V., Shah, N., (2013) [Techno-economical Technology Assessment for Operational Zero Carbon Supermarkets](){:target="_blank"}.
 In: Proceedings of 26th International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of Energy Systems (ECOS 2013), Guilin, China, July 16th – 19th 2013.

-##### 7. Acha, S., **Mavromatidis, G.**, Caritte, V., Shah, N., (2013) Effective Low-cost Energy Saving Strategies in Supermarkets: An UK Case Study.
+##### 7. Acha, S., **Mavromatidis, G.**, Caritte, V., Shah, N., (2013) [Effective Low-cost Energy Saving Strategies in Supermarkets: An UK Case Study](){:target="_blank"}.
 In: Proceedings of 26th International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of Energy Systems (ECOS 2013), Guilin, China, July 16th – 19th 2013.

 ##### 8.	**Mavromatidis, G.**, Papadopoulos A. M. (2011) [Thermodynamic analysis of a solar operated domestic absorption refrigerator](){:target="_blank"}.
 In: Proceedings of the National Conference on Architecture, Energy and Environment in buildings and cities (ARENEP 2011) (A.M.
 Papadopoulos, ed), Athens, Greece, May 3rd-4th May 2013 (in Greek).